-The Chartered Institute of Public Finance and Accountancy (CIPFA) is currently conducting a review of the Treasury Management Code of Practice and the Prudential Code, in which it proposes authorities should have in place a capital strategy that sets out the long term context in which capital expenditure and investment decisions are made.
+The Chartered Institute of Public Finance and Accountancy (CIPFA)'s Treasury Management Code of Practice and the Prudential Code requires authorities to have in place a capital strategy that sets out the long term context in which capital expenditure and investment decisions are made.
 The capital strategy should form a part of the authority's integrated revenue, capital and balance sheet planning.

 The Council itself is also keen to ensure that its capital assets, and the resources tied up in them, are efficiently and effectively used.
-On this basis, this capital strategy statement sets out the corporate aims and principles that underpin the production of the authority's capital programme.
+Accordingly, this capital strategy statement sets out the corporate aims and principles that underpin the production of the authority's capital programme.